Skybus Metro: Closure

-In October, 2013 the Konkan Railway Corporation (KRC) decided to discontinue the SkyBus project to curb expenses.
-The 1.6km test track was dismantled as a result of the decision.
+In October, 2013 the Konkan Railway Corporation (KRC) decided to discontinue the Skybus project to curb expenses.
+The 1.6 km test track was dismantled as a result of the decision.
 The KRC had solicited interest from foreign firms to maintain and upgrade the test track; this was met with poor response which also contributed to the decision to dismantle.

 Revival discussions

 The state government of Goa considered reviving Skybus for a north-south metro rail project in 2018.

 Union Minister for Road Transport and Highways Nitin Gadkari has advocated for building Skybus systems for Delhi-Gurgaon, Bengaluru, and Pune.
 In October 2023, he visited a suspended train system build by uSky Technologies in Sharjah, United Arab Emirates.